How MEP Planning Impacts Commercial Kitchen Design

 Real-World Impact

-Under-sized Ducts
+Under-sized ducts

 Poor air balance, odor leakage, hood vibration

-Equipment malfunctions, safety hazards
+Equipment malfunction, safety risk

-Water pooling under cooking ranges, hygiene issues
+Water pooling, hygiene issues

-Wrong Voltage or Phase
+Wrong voltage or phase

-Burnt motors, control board failures
+Burnt motors, control board failure

-Odor backflow, non-compliance with local codes
+Odor backflow, code non-compliance

-How Turnkey Contractors Solve MEP Conflicts Early
+How Turnkey Contractors Resolve MEP Conflicts Early

 Case Study – Istanbul-to-Dubai Coordination Success